More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: An ATP-dependent advective-contractile instability

 Despite this conceptual insight, such analysis is nevertheless performed around a uniformly ordered stable state, rather than the random ordering associated with the deposition of actin filaments in our experiments.
-We therefore numerically obtained full (non-linear) solutions to our equations on a periodic domain using a central space, RK4 time finite-difference method (SM Sec.~7 \citep{supp_al-izzi}).
-This not only verifies that our ATP-dependent heuristic for advective-contractile feedback holds in the wider setting of our experiments, but also serves to identify ``low'' and``high'' regimes of $k$ for which asters do and do not form, respectively, when starting from uniform densities with random orientation and unit magnitude polarization.
+We therefore numerically obtained full (nonlinear) solutions to our equations on a periodic domain using a central space, RK4 time finite-difference method (Appendix \ref{sec:app4}).
+This not only verifies that our ATP-dependent heuristic for advective-contractile feedback holds in the wider setting of our experiments, but also serves to identify ``low'' and``high'' regimes of $k$ for which asters do and do not form, respectively, when starting from uniform densities with random orientation and unit magnitude polarisation.
 Videos 10 \& 11 show example solutions in high and low regimes, respectively, with corresponding stills from the long time limit shown in Fig.~\ref{fig:numericsFig}b.
-As expected, in the high ATP case, the actin and myosin densities remain approximately uniform as the polarization relaxes, and no contractile instability occurs.
-In the low ATP case, however, an advective-contractile instability occurs and dense actin and myosin clusters form around $+1$ topological defects (aster or spiral like structures).
+As expected, in the high ATP case, the actin and myosin densities remain approximately uniform as the polarisation relaxes, and no contractile instability occurs.
+However, in the low ATP case, an advective-contractile instability occurs and dense actin and myosin clusters form around $+1$ topological defects (aster- or spiral-shaped structures).
 These structures eventually coarsen to a single aster-like defect where the coarsening time depends on the domain size.